 When eating this dish, people can add shrimp paste, galangal, lemongrass, green vegetables, snake beans, and mung bean sprouts depending on their taste when enjoying.

-In Laos, they used to serve the treat on special occasions like weddings, but you can find it easily on the street year-round now.
+In Laos, people serve the treat on special occasions like weddings, but you can find it easily on the street year-round now.

 You might want to know more about Khao Poon here!

 Luscious Meats And Fish Delicacies You Should Try In Lao

 Although a landlocked country, Laos’s cuisine is still very diverse, with dishes from meat to freshwater fish.
 Here are a few recommendations that you should definitely try.

 6. Ping Hua Jai Kai (Grilled Chicken Hearts)

 Have you ever tried chicken hearts in particular or chicken offal in general?
 You might think those ingredients are difficult to eat because of the smell; believe me, there is none!
 The unpleasant odor will be gone once the sellers clean the offals thoroughly.